xuandungdoan/WP_TKHTTMDT/wp-content/plugins/nextend-facebook-connect/readme.txt

 == Description ==

+>Nextend Facebook Connect, Nextend Google Connect and Nextend Twitter Connect are discontinued and Nextend Social Login takes their place.
+Feel free to update the old plugins and enjoy Nextend Social Login.

+>[Demo](https://try-nextend-social-login.nextendweb.com/wp-login.php)  |  [Tutorial videos](https://www.youtube.com/watch?v=buPTza2-6xc&list=PLSawiBnEUNftt3EDqnP2jIXeh6q0pZ5D8&index=1)  |  [Docs](https://nextendweb.com/nextend-social-login-docs/documentation/)  |  [Support](https://nextendweb.com/contact-us/nextend-social-login-support/)  |  [Pro Addon](https://nextendweb.com/social-login/)

 Nextend Social Login is a professional, easy to use and free WordPress plugin.
-It lets your visitors  register and login to your site using their social profiles (Facebook, Google, Twitter, etc.) instead of forcing them to spend valuable time to fill out the default registration form.
+It lets your visitors  register and login to your site using their social profiles instead of forcing them to spend valuable time to fill out the default registration form.
 Besides that, they don't need to wait for validation emails or keep track of their username and password anymore.

->[Demo](https://try-nextend-social-login.nextendweb.com/wp-login.php)  |  [Tutorial videos](https://www.youtube.com/watch?v=buPTza2-6xc&list=PLSawiBnEUNftt3EDqnP2jIXeh6q0pZ5D8&index=1)  |  [Docs](https://nextendweb.com/nextend-social-login-docs/documentation/)  |  [Support](https://nextendweb.com/contact-us/nextend-social-login-support/)  |  [Pro Addon](https://nextendweb.com/social-login/)

 [youtube https://www.youtube.com/watch?v=buPTza2-6xc]